p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

 ### Task 6: Explore the API using API Portal

-1. Run the following command to retrieve the URL for API Portal and then open the output in a browser:
+1. Run the following command to retrieve the URL for API Portal and then copy the output URL in a browser to access the API portal:

    ```shell
    echo "https://${PORTAL_URL}"